syncthing/syncthing-android/README.md

 # Building

+These are necessary for building from the command line.
+If you build using Docker or Android Studio, you don't need to set them up separately.

 ## Dependencies

-These are necessary for building from the command line.
-If you build using Docker, you don't need to set them up separately.

 1. Android SDK and NDK
     1. Download SDK command line tools from https://developer.android.com/studio#command-line-tools-only.